-It is considered that the impacts to birds and IBAs from a release of diesel from the vessel (Scenario 1) will be minor as the diesel is not expected to reach long stretches of coastline and there is a low probability (less than 30%) of diesel concentrations in the water column above the 58ppb threshold reaching the shallower coastal areas important to birds as the diesel evaporates and disperses relatively quickly.
+It is considered that the impacts to birds and IBAs from a release of diesel from the vessel (Scenario 1) will be minor as the diesel is not expected to reach long stretches of coastline and there is a low probability (less than 30% as shown in Figures 15 and 16) of diesel concentrations in the water column above the 58ppb threshold reaching the shallower coastal areas important to birds as the diesel evaporates and disperses relatively quickly.
 In the event of a blowout (Scenario 2), it is considered that the impact of a crude oil spill on birds at sea and the IBAs and KBAs could be significant for the reasons described above and due to the spill potentially occurring during the most sensitive time of year for nesting birds in the region.